carpentries-incubator/pangenomics/_episodes/02-Annotation-with-Prokka.md

 ---
-title: "Download data and annotation with Prokka"
+title: "Downloading and Annotating NCBI Data"
 teaching: 0
 exercises: 0
 questions:
-- "Available tools for NCBI downloading data"
+- "How to download NCBI genomic data from the command line?"
-- "What is a Prokka?"
+- "What is a quick way to annotate a FASTA file and obtain different outputs?"
-- "How to install Prokka"
-- "Which means 'annotation' and how can I perform one?"

 objectives:
+- "Explore ncbi-genome-download as a tool for genomic data fetching from the NCBI."
-- "Explain how to download genomic data and perform an annotation analysis"
+- "Learn how to use the Prokka genome annotation utility."
 keypoints:
 -

 ---